 When everyone is stuck inside, choose movement-heavy play that burns energy without chaos.

-What should I avoid during boredom and whining indoors?
+What should I avoid during indoor boredom?